 Dive into the the DREWniverse, Drew's private social network, to meet other applicants and ask current students the questions that just didn't get answered in the brochures.

 Let's be clear—college tuition is too high.
-So we're lowering our tuition by 20%.
+So in fall 2018, we lowered our tuition by 20%.

 Drew is quite generous with financial aid and provides over $35 million to its students in financial aid each year.
 Both domestic and international students can qualify for merit-based scholarships, which are based on previous academic achievement.
 These scholarships do not require any additional application so students are automatically considered at the point of admission.
 While SAT/ACT scores are not required for consideration for admission, only those who submit test scores are eligible to be considered for the Baldwin Honors Program, the Francis Asbury Scholarship or the Presidential Scholarship.

 In addition to these merit scholarships, first-year students may also apply for the Civic Engagement Scholarship and the Drew Scholarship for the Arts.
 The Civic Engagement Scholarship rewards students for community service while the Drew Scholarship for the Arts is for students who excel in the arts and plan to be an active member of the art community at Drew.

 Need-Based Financial Assistance

 In addition to merit aid, US citizens who file the Free Application for Federal Student Aid (FAFSA) are also considered for need-based financial assistance.
 Limited need-based funds are also available to international students who submit the International Student Financial Aid Application.

 Draw from the resources of not just one, but two great universities.

 A Bachelor of Arts in engineering plus a Bachelor of Science in five years.
 A bachelor’s degree and law degree in six.
 Apply simultaneously to a liberal arts program and a medical school.
 We offer you several combinations of degrees you can earn in combined degree programs—all at world-class schools.